Zeke Stane: Powers and abilities

-Zeke Stane's genius-level intellect and considerable fortune has allowed him to cannibalize and reverse engineer Stark Tech from the black-market to upgrade his own biology, most notably his hypothalamus.
-Stane successfully reduced the caloric energy consumption of his body from 70% to 9% leaving him surplus energy which he uses in repulsor bolts at the end of his fingers.
+Zeke Stane's genius-level intellect and considerable fortune has allowed him to cannibalize and reverse-engineer Stark Tech from the black-market to upgrade his own biology, most notably his hypothalamus.
+Stane successfully reduced the caloric energy consumption of his body from 70% to 9%, leaving him surplus energy which he uses in repulsor bolts at the end of his fingers.
 Other upgrades have allowed his body to vastly repair itself from injury.
 Despite his high intelligence, Reed Richards claims that Stane is imitative rather than innovative, as all his inventions are merely re-purposed Stark tech rather than anything he developed completely on his own.
 Reed uses the example that the man who invented the sandwich simply put together what already existed to produce something good rather than developing his own idea – a fault which Iron Man exploits to ultimately defeat him.
 However, the fact his enhancements almost defeated Iron Man makes this seem more like Richards trying to demoralize Stane than an actual, honest assessment of his intellect.
 Especially considering that, so far, Stane's biomechanical technology seems unique and both Richards and Stark have never shown the ability to reproduce it on any wide scale.

 This excessive use of the body's energy has shown that Stane must constantly keep his body's blood sugar level high to make up for its rapid consumption.
 Stane does this by eating a high (20,000) calorie paste.

 In other media

 Television

-Ezekiel Stane appears in the Marvel Future Avengers episode "Secret Past of Iron Man", voiced by Yohei Azakami in Japanese and Benjamin Diskin in English.
+Ezekiel Stane appears in the Marvel Future Avengers episode "Secret Past of Iron Man", voiced by Yōhei Azakami in the original Japanese version and by Benjamin Diskin in the English English dub.